-Editor’s Note: This open letter was sent to City Paper Wednesday afternoon from Ava Grace O’Brien, a trans woman concerned about steps the Pittsburgh Bureau of Police is taking to prepare for its first transgender police officer.
+Editor’s Note: This open letter was sent to City Paper Wednesday afternoon from [a local trans woman] concerned about steps the Pittsburgh Bureau of Police is taking to prepare for its first transgender police officer.
 The letter is printed in its entirety below.

 To Pittsburgh Police Chief Cameron McLay and the rest of The Pittsburgh Bureau of Police,